SFDO-Community-Sprints/DLRS-Documentation/docs/User Guide/scheduling_rollups_v2_21.md

 # Deploying Rules
 Depending on what Calculation Mode you have you chosen, the process to deploy your rule will vary slightly.
 Please locate your chosen Calculation Mode below.

+## A Note On Triggers
+While the **Developer** and **Invocable by Automation** calculation modes can be called by flows or Apex code, or scheduled using the instructions above, the other Calculcation Modes do require a child trigger.

+The **Watch for Changes and Process Later** Calculation Mode Roll-ups will not run every time a child is created but will be processed in bulk when Apex is scheduled.
+A trigger installed by DLRS makes note of each child record that gets changed and stores it in the Lookup Rollup Summary Schedule Items object.
+Then whenever the Apex Class “RollupJob” runs all of those items are taken care of and then the Schedule Item deleted.

+The **Realtime** Calculation Mode requires the deployment or a child trigger to run your rollup whenever a child record is saved.

 ## Developer / Invocable by Automation Calculation Modes
 Simply choose "Save and Activate" in the path.
 Your rule is now ready to be called by a flow or Apex code, or to be scheduled using the instructions above.